dell/csm-docs/content/docs/tooling/cli/_index.md

 {{< /collapse >}}
 {{< collapse id="dellctl-install-powerstore-replication" title="Install CSI PowerStore with Replication" card="false" >}}
 Install CSI PowerStore with CSM Replication
+> *NOTE:* To install the replication module for dual-cluster mode, run this command on both clusters.
+Be sure to switch the primary/secondary storage flags and swap the source and target cluster IDs.
 ```yaml
 # Global Driver parameters
 namespace: powerstore
 operator-install: true
 modules: replication

 # Parameters for each PowerStore system
 storage:
   - endpoint: 10.0.0.1